-The AO panel will submit the recommendation list to HSAC for final approval.
-If HSAC requests reconsideration of the recommendation, the AO panel will resume their discussion on proposal selection.
+The AO panel will submit the recommendation list to ASAC (Astromaterial samples allocation committee) for final approval.
+If ASAC requests reconsideration of the recommendation, the AO panel will resume discussing proposal selection.

 Selected proposers will be informed by the AO administrator soon after the final approval.
+The ISAS will issue selection notices to the proposers.
 Names of selected proposers and research titles will be listed on the AO website.